A long essay.

 - 3 billion years ago life on Earth began;

-- 6 million years ago the African ancestors of the modern chimpanzee and the modern human diverged onto separate evolutionary lines from their common ancestor;
+- A few million years after that the ancestors of modern humans and the gorilla diverged, and about 6 million years ago the ancestors of modern chimpanzee and the modern human diverged onto separate evolutionary lines from their common ancestor.

 - 4.5 million years ago the first human like species appeared (Australopithecus ramidus) followed by Australopithecus anamensis about 4.2 million years ago;